CurtisFenner/smol-builder/README.md

 ## Running the Smol compiler tests

-While the compiler itself is intended to be very portable, the tests are **not** currently as portable.
+While the compiler itself is intended to be very portable, the tests are not *quite* as portable.

 You need to have `ls` available in your path (Cygwin/MinGW will work on Windows) and your installation of Lua 5.1 must support `io.popen` (most installations of Lua support `io.popen` by default).

-You also must have a version of `gcc` installed that supports C99.
+You also must have a version of `gcc` installed that supports (pedantic) C99.

 To run all the tests, run the following from the smol-builder directory: